People often ask our criminal lawyers the question, “Is threatening someone against the law in Australia?”

-In Australia different states may have different legislation that are relevant when discussing “is threatening someone against the law in Australia.”
+In Australia, different states may have different legislation that is relevant when discussing “is threatening someone against the law in Australia.”
 For instance, if someone threatens to kill another person, this is a criminal offence.
 In this article, we will explore the question of “is threatening someone against the law in Australia” by looking at various types of threats.

 Is Threatening Someone Against the Law in Australia: Types of Threats